-Author has written 11 stories for Phantom of the Opera.
+Author has written 12 stories for Phantom of the Opera, and Phantom of the Opera.

 I'm Gabrina and I've been a FF.net member since 2005.
 In my spare time I rescue abandoned dogs and am a published author with more than 25 books/short stories available.
 You can find me on Twitter @gabrina and on Tumblr as gabrinag where I love to reblog all kinds of Phantomy goodness, plus random stuff.